 Share of controlled flights delayed by en-route ATFM regulations (%)

 Overall, 8.4% of the controlled flights in the EUROCONTROL area were affected by ATFM delays in 2017.

 Compared to 2016, the share of flights affected by en-route ATFM delays increased by 0.6 percent points to 5.3%.

 At the same time, the share of flights affected by airport ATFM delays

 decreased slightly from 3.2% in 2016 to 3.1% in 2017.

 En-route ATFM delay by ANSP

-In the first nine months of 2017, average en-route delay per flight was highest in Cyprus (mainly staffing and capacity related), followed by DSNA/France (capacity, strike and weather related) and Maastricht Upper Area Control Centre/MUAC (capacity and weather related).
+Average en-route delay per flight was highest in Cyprus (mainly staffing and capacity related), followed by DSNA/France (capacity, strike and weather related) DFS/Germany and Maastricht Upper Area Control Centre/MUAC.

 Despite the continued increase in traffic in 2017, horizontal flight efficiency improved compared to the same period last year.
 The efficiency of actual flight trajectories increased from 97.1% in 2016 to 97.3% in 2017.